Welcome to VENT Experts!

 Understanding the problem shows you the risk.
 A bathroom fan is not a luxury.
 It is essential for home maintenance.
 When the fan stops working, the moisture remains.
 This moisture creates a perfect environment for damage.

 This is the most serious health risk.
-Mold loves damp, warm, dark places.
+Mould loves damp, warm, dark places.
 A poorly ventilated bathroom is its ideal home.
-Mold spores are always in the air.
+Mould spores are always in the air.
 The trapped moisture gives them a place to land and grow.

 Structural Damage